lemanschik/ipfs/README.md

 IPFS ([the InterPlanetary File System](https://docs.ipfs.tech/concepts/what-is-ipfs/)) is a hypermedia distribution **protocol** addressed by content and identities.
 It enables the creation of completely distributed applications, and in doing so aims to make the web faster, safer, and more open.

-IPFS is a **distributed file system** that seeks to connect all computing devices with the same system of files.
+IPFS is a **distributed content system** that seeks to connect all computing devices with the same system of files.
 In some ways, this is similar to the original aims of the Web, but IPFS is actually more similar to a single BitTorrent swarm exchanging Git objects.
 You can read more about its origins in the paper [IPFS - Content Addressed, Versioned, P2P File System](https://github.com/ipfs/ipfs/blob/master/papers/ipfs-cap2pfs/ipfs-p2p-file-system.pdf?raw=true).

 IPFS is becoming a **new major subsystem of the internet**.
 If built right, it could complement or replace HTTP.
 It could complement or replace even more.
 Let's go point-by-point into how.